-Talk With Our Kids About Money
+Talk With Our Kids

 This financial literacy program is a series of lessons and activities, all tied to curriculum, introducing financial literacy to grade 7 and 8 students and their parents.
 This program is coordinated nationally by the Canadian Federation for Economic Education and provincially by HIEC.
 TWOKAM culminates in a “Talk With Our Kids About Money Day” event, held nationally, on the third Wednesday in April.